folksgl/challenger/README.md

 Percentages will be determined by playing 10 games and recording winnings.

+## TODO
+- [ ] Implement UCI compatibility
+- [ ] Create board representation
+- [ ] Implement move generation
+- [ ] Search possible moves
+- [ ] Evaluate possible moves

 ## Installation
 To install the challenger engine and run it against another chess engine, you will need to install a UCI (Universal Chess Interface) compatible chess program.
 I recommend Arena, as it is the one I use for challenger.

 Next, you will need to install the challenger engine and install it in arena.
 This can be done by compiling the challenger engine, then going into Arena and navigating to Engines -> Install New Engine and choosing the challenger executable.

+## Development
+Development for challenger will be done in C++, using the googletest framework for testing.